seth-paxton/syslog-generator/README.md

 #### Optional Arguments

 * --sleep: Number of seconds to sleep until the next batch of messages is sent.
 Using this argument continues the script indefinitely or until the CTRL-C combination is invoked.
+* --tcp: true or false.
+If the value is set to true, the messages will be sent using tcp instead of udp.
+The default is to send udp.

 #### Example